 You may have noticed that Neocate formulas seem thinner in consistency than other standard, milk-based formulas.
 This is typical for amino acid-based formulas, simply because the form of protein – amino acids – causes it to appear thinner in consistency.
-Before you add any scoops, make sure you’re mixing Neocate correctly.
+Before you add more powder, make sure you’re mixing Neocate correctly.
 Follow the directions on the can or check our mixing videos.
 If your doctor gives you special mixing instructions, please follow those instead.

 Neocate smells and tastes different.

 Wait, was that a question, or a statement?
-Because Neocate Infant DHA/ARA is uniquely made with amino acids, it also has a unique flavor.
+Because Neocate is uniquely made with amino acids, it also has a unique flavor.
 Some parents tell us that their baby doesn’t notice any change in taste, where for other babies, the difference can take time to get used to.
 If that’s the case, usually it just takes some time.